-Des Moines Schools eyes $12.2m deficit, may cut teaching positions
+Des Moines schools eyes $12.2M deficit, may cut teaching positions

 DES MOINES, Iowa — Iowa’s largest public school district may have to make difficult decisions after years of declining enrollment.
-Interim Superintendent Matt Smith said the district now faces a $12.2 million deficit, and will likely have to counter it by eliminating teaching positions.
+Interim Superintendent Matt Smith said the Des Moines Public School District now faces a $12.2 million deficit, and will likely have to counter it by eliminating teaching positions.

 “There is a deficit that we have to recoup, just based on the years of supplemental state aid as well as the loss of enrollment,” Smith told a crowd of mostly DMPS employees at Roosevelt High School Tuesday night.
 “I wish I could tell you this was the first year of this, but it’s not.
 We’ve been making these sorts of decisions for the last several years.”